-Any hardware, furniture, or equipment over €250 will be capitalised and included in the fixed assets register.
+Any hardware, furniture, or equipment over €10,000 will be capitalised.
+All fixed assets will be included in the fixed assets register.

 Details to be recorded in the Asset Register include:

 - a meaningful description of the asset

 - date of acquisition

 - cost Inclusive of VAT

 - location of asset

 - asset category e.g. Furniture and Fitting; Office equipment

 - depreciation rate

 - annual depreciation charge

 - annual year end NBV

 - date of disposal

 - value of disposal